We are now at the start of the Summer and for most of us we love going out in the sun. There is always the feel good factor when the sun comes out.

 While the sun brings out our fun side for some people they end up suffering from prickly heat, (which is often referred to as either ‘milaria rubra’ or ‘heat rash)

+Are diet fizzy drinks a good health choice.
 We are all aware that drinking fizzy drinks – particular the ‘non diet’ variety that they are full of sugar and excess calories.
 So for many of us (including me) we try to go for the ‘no calorie or no sugar’ options.
 By doing this we think we are making a wise choice but often that is not the case.

 I have been drinking far too many of these diet fizzy drinks and doing this research I was not aware of how bad these ‘diet fizzy drinks’ are and wanted to share this with you.